wearevolt/bundlehash-webpack-plugin/README.md

     - define fist part of name of chunk files mount point: `'<!-- [prefix]_app_js --><!-- /[prefix]_app_js -->'`
 * `helpers`
     - is optional
-    - defaults is contain templates for `'js'` and `'css'` chunks.
+    - defaults already contain templates for `'js'` and `'css'` chunks.
-      See `'helpers'` in [Advanced usage](https://github.com/wearevolt/bundlehash-webpack-plugin#advanced-usage) section.
+      See `'helpers'` in [Advanced usage](https://github.com/wearevolt/bundlehash-webpack-plugin#advanced-usage) section for defaults.
     - can be a glob
     - can be overwritten in `'file'` property level
-    - define template for chunk file extension
+    - define micro templates for chunk file extension
 * `file`
     - is required
     - can be a object or array of objects